tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 supplied spacers.

-However, since the front wheel is wider than factory, it fouls on the fork leg protectors on both sides as well as the front brake hose.
-The fork leg protectors are important, as the left one retains the front brake hoses.
+However, since the front wheel is wider than factory, it fouls on the fork leg protectors on both sides as well as the front brake hoses.
+The fork leg protectors are important and cannot be removed, as the left one retains the front brake hoses from hitting the wheel or rim.

 Importantly, even though at rest the front wheel does not contact the front brake hose, *under motion, there is fouling*.
 Therefore, it is important to